-First Aid staff dispense all oral medicine to children and supervise diabetic children administering their own insulin.
-Children with asthma, administer their own medication under supervision of the First Aider or a class teacher.
+First Aid staff dispense all oral medicine to children and supervise diabetic children administering their own insulin (if appropriate).
+Children with asthma, administer their own medication under supervision of the First Aider or the class teacher.

 f) Non-prescribed Medicines: